Wednesday, January 25, 2012

 Likewise, introducing Baxter Stockman means inevitably introducing the Mousers.
 I liked the new concept behind their original function (minesweepers instead of rat-catchers), but again, it’s not really much of a cliffhanger for your climactic splash page when readers knew it was going to be the Mousers all along.
 A lot of comics these days do this and I’m not sure who they’re trying to surprise.
 The last issue of IDW’s debut "Transformers" miniseries, “Infiltration”, ended with the shocking splash page of Optimus Prime stepping onto the scene.
 Was that supposed to be a surprise?
 What would have really been surprising is if it hadn’t been Optimus.

-Likewise, guys such as Brian Michael Bendis and Geoff Johns do this sort of thing as a matter of routine.
+Likewise-likewise, guys such as Brian Michael Bendis and Geoff Johns do this sort of thing as a matter of routine.
 You’ll read an issue of Geoff Johns’s run on DC’s "The Flash" where the whole conflict of the story is the weather going crazy, and so the big shock-and-awe final splash page is, guess what, the Weather Wizard!
 And don’t even get me started on Bendis ending, what was it, Ultimate Spider-Man #5 with the final page reveal that, yes indeed, Spider-Man IS in this book titled “Ultimate Spider-Man!”

 You can pick your jaw up off the floor, now.

-I’m sounding a bit grim, I’ll admit; it’s just that it’s become something of a cliche' used in excess these days and I’m kind of wistful for the era when the cliffhanger was used to surprise the audience, rather than show them what they’ve been predicting since they first opened the book up.
+I’m sounding a bit nasty, I’ll admit; it’s just that it’s become something of a cliche' used in excess these days and I’m kind of wistful for the era when the cliffhanger was used to surprise the audience, rather than show them what they’ve been predicting since they first opened the book up.

 Alright, rant over; I'm sorry, I'm sorry.